 What is more, the eunuch was reading from the book of Isaiah, and happened at the moment when Philip joined him to be reading Isaiah 53:7-8.
 But the tense of the verb "read" in verse 28 is imperfect, meaning that he was continuing to read; that is, he had been reading before Philip got there and was still reading when Philip walked up to him.
 This makes it very probable that he had also just read Isaiah 52:15, which begins, "So shall He sprinkle many nations."
 The eunuch, familiar with Judaism as he must have been since he had gone to Jerusalem to worship, would almost certainly have known that the Jews referred to this passage in connection with their rite of baptizing converts as initiation.

 Here is an important point: The eunuch was returning from worshipping at Jerusalem.
-Now then, he certainly had already undergone the "initiation baptism" of Judaism since he was a worshipper.
+Now then, according to the author the eunuch was a proselyte Jew, he certainly had already undergone the "initiation baptism" of Judaism since he was a worshipper.
 Why would he ask for it again?
 And, if it was a sprinkling he expected, why would both Philip and the eunuch go down into the water?

 A further reason to believe that Philip's preaching of Jesus did not include telling the eunuch of baptism is that Paul himself separated the preaching of the Gospel from baptism (I Corinthians 1:17).
 If Paul had left baptism out of the Gospel and Philip had it in the Gospel, there would be a contradiction in Scripture.
 But the simple answer is that Philip did not include the teaching of baptism in his preaching of Jesus.